risitt/kissStepper/API Documentation.md

 ## void disable(void)

 Disables the motor controller.
 Can be useful for saving power or minimizing heat when the motor is not actively being used.
 The motor controller will automatically turn itself on again if asked to move.
-When the motor controller is disabled, it may re-seat itself slightly, especially if using microstepping with a low friction load.
+When the motor controller is disabled, the motor may re-seat itself (move out of place) slightly, especially if using microstepping with a low friction load.

 ### Example:
 ```C++